Axwabo/Soundboword/README.md

 On Linux, you need the `xdg-desktop-portal` to be able to assign global shortcuts.
 The portal requires at least one modifier key (i.e. `Ctrl` `Alt` `Shift` `Meta`) per shortcut.

 > [!NOTE]
+> When removing an XDG Global Shortcut, the shortcut will only be unassigned in memory,
+> so it will "reappear" after restarting Soundboword.
+> Visit your System Settings to remove such a global shortcut.

+> [!NOTE]
 > The portal will **not** prompt the user for subsequent requests to bind the same action.